vasylenko/devdosvid.blog/_posts/2020-09-15-terraform-certification-tips.markdown

 This is a nice way to test your knowledge, help others, and develop the community around Terraform.
 Just register there, look for the latest topics, and have fun!

 ![](/assets/posts/2020-09-15-terraform-certification-tips/tf-forum.jpg)

+🍀 I wish you exciting exam preparation and successful certification! 🍀